jeremysb1/jeremysb1/README.md

 - 👋 Hi, I’m Jeremy.

-- I am passionate about machine learning and data science.
+- I am passionate about machine learning.

 <!---
 jeremysb1/jeremysb1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.